 Today I will express to someone, somehow my true feelings.

-Today I will step outside and look up to the sky, breath in and feel my inner power and wisdom and the connection I have to the great universe.
+Today I will step outside and look up to the sky.
+I will breath in and feel my inner power and wisdom and the connection I have to the great universe.

 On top of our daily work, if we can also take a few minutes every day to do some of these positive things or to do as many of them as we can fit in, then I know we can get through this.
 I know I can.
-No matter how much time each of us has left on this earth can be spent knowing that we can make a difference in ourselves and in those around us, even if we are stuck at home for the duration of the pandemic.
+No matter how much time each of us has left on this earth, we can spend it knowing that we can make a difference in ourselves and in those around us, even if we are stuck at home for the duration of the pandemic.

-So, look out your window, step our your door, or just look to the ceiling.
-Imagine a – or look to the – big beautiful sky and see how big you can become, feel how much wisdom you have inside yourself, feel the love you have inside of you and know you can share this love and spread it and help heal the world.
+So, look out your window, step out your door, or just look to the ceiling.
+Imagine a – or look to the – big beautiful sky.
+See how big you can become, feel how much wisdom and love you have inside yourself.
+Know you can share this love and spread it and help heal the world.
 Know too, that all love given returns.
 The positive energy you send out today and every day will help others and yourself as well.